chaseruskin/orbit/docs/src/glossary.md

 The _package ID specification_, or _SPEC_, is a string used to uniquely reference a specific version of a package from a specific source.

+The source code for a given package is further subdivided into [IP cores](#ip-core).

 A package is more commonly referred to as a [project](#project).

 ### Package Manager